The 9 Percent Club

 The research confirmed that most of us are poor judges of our own abilities.

 Over-confidence is great for careers.
+For a while.

 People who over-report their abilities tend to earn praise, promotions and positions of power more often than their modest colleagues.